asymmetriad/negativeimpact/README.md

 1. Database (MongoDB)
 2. HTTP Server (Express.js)

+# Setup
+You need the latest stable versions of these programs:
+* MongoDB
+* npm
+* node

 # Instructions
 Open up a terminal in the root directory of the project and type this in to install the dependencies locally.